ThomasQuinnKelly/bip-framework/README.md

 For information on framework release notes, see the [BIP Framework Release Notes](https://github.ec.va.gov/EPMO/bip-framework/wiki/Framework-Release-Notes)

+# Prequisites
+The bip-framework requires JDK8 and Maven 3.6 or higher.

 # Project Breakdown & Links

 1. [bip-framework-reactor](https://github.ec.va.gov/EPMO/bip-framework): This is the root reactor project (you are in that repo now).
 This project forms the aggregate of modules that make up the complete framework, and manages the Fortify scans.